 Geographical information and information about major customers

 Since all the operations are carried out locally, the geographical reporting disclosure is therefore not applicable.
-There are no single customer which contributes 10% or more to the Group's revenue in either 2022 or 2021.
+There are no single customer which contributes 10% or more to the Group's and Company's revenue in either 2024 or 2023.